Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I cant see how the chairs are constructed, but could you remove the fabric and replace it with new cotton duck (canvas) fabric?
 I dont know of any way to paint that kind of material.

 I think the color looks great just as it is!
 However if you are determined to do something stop in at a local paint or hardware store, perhaps bring a chair with you.
-Today there are various paints for all kinds of stuff.
-If you can paint it, why not just use a stencil?
-Pretty flowers, or tropical birds.
-Good luck to you.

 Can I use fabric paint or spray paint to refresh outdoor umbrella fabric?

-By Kann714 from Lakeville, MA
+By karen from Lakeville, MA

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.